5jt/dyalog-cookbook/manuscript/04_packaging.md

 But how do we find out where we need to make changes?
 We recommended that you think about this from the start, and make sure that all _intentional_ output is output through a "Log" function, or at least use an explicit `⎕←` so that output can be located in the source.

+A> ### Unwanted output to the session
+A>
-A> What can you do if you have output appearing and you don't know where in your application it is being generated?
+A> What can you do if you have output appearing in the session and you don't know where in your application it is being generated?
 The easiest way is to associate a callback function with the `SessionPrint` event as in:
 A>
 A> ~~~
-A>     '⎕se' ⎕WS 'Event' 'SessionPrint' '#.CatchSessionPrint' A>      #.⎕FX ↑'what CatchSessionPrint msg'  '⍎(0∊⍴what)/''. ⍝ Deliberate error''' '⎕←what' A>      ⎕FX 'test arg'  '⎕←arg'
+A>     '⎕se' ⎕WS 'Event' 'SessionPrint' '#.CatchSessionPrint' A>      #.⎕FX ↑'what CatchSessionPrint msg'  '.'
+A>      ⎕FX 'test arg'  '⎕←arg'
 A>      test 1 2 3
 A>1 2 3